Important: this post is a work-in-progress project. Last update: March 17, 2025.

 My microphone settings

-After many trials of tribulations, countless test recordings, this is what I consider to be the best settings for the microphone I use (the USB version of the Audio-Technica AT2020).
+After countless test recordings, this is what I considered to be the best OBS filter settings for the microphone I used to have (Audio-Technica AT2020USB+).

 Using these filters is super important for every streamer out there.
 Cancelling out background noise, as well as making it so people can’t hear your mouse / keyboard will go a long way, and will ensure that you have high-quality audio, no matter what kind of microphone you use.